 Our Conclusion

-The Harvester peach tree is perfect for the gardener with a medium-sized garden, as its semi-dwarf size won’t take up too much yard space.
-However, you must commit to annual pruning and gathering fruit that falls off the tree.
+The Harvester peach tree is perfect for medium-sized gardens, as its semidwarf size won’t take up too much yard space.
+However, these trees require annual pruning and you’ll need to gather any fruit that falls off the tree.
 FastGrowingTrees.com has done the nurturing and grooming for you, so you don’t have to wait years for your Harvester to bear fruit.

 FAQ About Harvester Peach Trees